 You are never going to get back to your pre-baby body.
 I’m sorry but it’s the truth.
 Weight and muscle definition aside, you’re going to have extra skin from when your belly was stretched out and if you nursed, your boobs might look a little saggy.
+I also recommend reading this Leptoconnect review blog post where you can learn a new easy way to lose weight.
 I call it a mummy tummy and it’s nothing to be ashamed of, all moms have one unless they’ve had a tummy tuck.
 Your boobs, well, there are bras and plastics for that too.
 The mummy tummy is easy to hide while standing for some but in a seated position, you’ll be able to spot one a mile away.
 It’s like a Superwoman headband, a badge of being badass if you ask me.

 I use the terms get “my body back” and “lose the baby weight” to mean something less literal.
 Postpartum, I’m looking for a stomach that doesn’t need to be sucked in (hello healing a diastasis recti), legs that can carry a 30 lb child up the stairs, arms that can hold a 25 lb baby for what feels like an eternity.
 I’d like definition, I’d like to wear the same clothes as I did before but if I can’t, I’m cool with it.
 That being said, I’m like 139 lbs last time I checked (yes, I wrote 139 and not 140 because I am a crazy female and rounding your weight up even if you don’t care what the scale says is not something we do, right!?).
 For the past 10 years, I’ve been between 135 and 140 lbs but I’m still working on my DR.